| LEADERSHIP AND SELF-DECEPTION Getting Out of the Box

 behave in the expected way, thus validating and vindicating the other's negative viewpoint.
 The characters in the book describe how

+they often have done this with their own children.
 The leader of the "Zagum Company" describes how he learned to break

 through the long maintained and painful communication barriers between himself and his son.
 This moving passage is based on the actual